-The 4D Vision Workshop will be held in conjunction with ECCV'20 in Glasgow, Scotland.
+The 4D Vision Workshop was held on August, 23, 2020, virtually, in conjunction with the European Conference on Computer Vision (ECCV'20) in Glasgow, Scotland.

 Visual scene understanding is crucial for many practical applications in the real world.
 A lot of work has focused on 3D scene analysis.
 Considering the scene also in time, i.e. 4D visual understanding, is key for holistic understanding of the surrounding world.
 3D scene analysis, 3D reconstruction, SLAM and others focus on the scene primarily without dynamic objects.
 At the same time video analysis has provided very advanced methods for understanding visual information in time.

 Recent research e.g. in perception for autonomous driving or embodied vision, have also started to consider both aspects of scene analysis.
 Gleaning insights from scene understanding, video analysis, and 3D modeling and sensing in the realms of both dynamic and static scenes, we hope to shed more light on the topic of 4D vision for scene understanding.

 Watch the Recording

 4D Forecasting: Sequential Forecasting of 100,000 Points, Xinshuo Weng (Carnegie Mellon University), Jianren Wang (Carnegie Mellon University), Sergey Levine (UC Berkeley), Kris Kitani (Carnegie Mellon University), Nicholas Rhinehart (UC Berkeley) (paper)

 PointContrast: Unsupervised Pre-training for 3D Point Cloud Understanding, Saining Xie (Facebook AI Research), Jiatao Gu (Facebook AI Research), Demi Guo (Harvard College), Charles Qi (Waymo), Leonidas Guibas (Stanford University), Or Litany (Stanford University) (paper)